Md-Ataur-Rahman/LaptopStore/README.md

 ## Our Projects Details and we are using in this project

-*Using Route
+- Using Route
-*Added React Icons
+- Added React Icons
-*Added charts in DashBoard section Using Recharts *Using Custome Hook for share multiple datas
+- Added charts in DashBoard section Using Recharts
+- Using Custome Hook for share multiple datas
+- George Washington
+- John Adams
+- Thomas Jefferson

 ### Getting Started with Create React App